LogtalkDotOrg/logtalk3/manuals/_sources/refman/predicates/logtalk_make_0.rst.txt

 directive).

-Depending on the :term:`backend Prolog compiler`, the shortcut ``{*}`` may be used in alternative.
+Depending on the :term:`backend Prolog compiler`, the shortcut ``{*}`` may be used as an alternative.
 Check the :term:`adapter files <adapter file>` for the availability of the shortcut as it is not part of the language.

 .. warning::